-- 1) Class rank is not finalized until all work is completed and graded for the year. - 2) Grades earned in Honors and AP courses receive a higher numeric weight in calculations of class rank. - 3) When a student retakes a course due to a failing grade, the failing average will be a part of the student's cumulative averages as well as the average earned for the repeated course.
+- 1) Class rank is not finalized until all work is completed and graded for the year. - 2) Grades earned in Honors and AP courses receive a higher numeric weight in calculations of class rank.
+Non-academic and dual credit classes are not counted towards class rank. - 3) When a student retakes a course due to a failing grade, the failing average will be a part of the student's cumulative averages as well as the average earned for the repeated course.